-Powys Teaching Health Board Aneurin Bevan University Health Board
+Powys Teaching Health Board Aneurin Bevan University Health Board Monmouthshire Powys

-Monmouthshire Powys

 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has decreased across the region.
-However, the signal remained level at Builth Wells. - No indicators were triggered during the last reporting period. - There were two samples missing from Monmouth (Wyesham), and one sample missing from each of Builth Wells, Llandrindod Wells and Talgarth.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
+However, the signal remained level at Llandrindod Wells and Monmouth (Wyesham). - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.